Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Generalization to special Gaussian processes

-Hence $X$ is a Gaussian process of type $(A)$. \end{proof} The next class of interest is a subclass of stationary Gaussian processes.
+where $X_{t}^{N}$ is the truncated series of $X_{t}$. \end{theorem} The next class of interest is a subclass of stationary Gaussian processes.
 Let $\gamma$ be a function such that $-\gamma$ satisfies $(\star)$ for some $\delta \in [0,1)$, and let $X$ be a centered Gaussian process.
 We say that $X$ is a Gaussian process of type $(B)$, if it is characterized by the following covariance structure